 By the late 1980’s, the house was in disrepair and scheduled for demolition.
 When it was found to be one of the oldest buildings in Marietta, it was purchased by the Cobb Landmarks and Historical Society and restored to it’s 1845 appearance.

-Every room in the Root House contains authentic period pieces that change with each season, allowing visitors to learn the story of the Root family and life in Civil War era Georgia.
-Stepping outside, visitors can see the recreated kitchen that includes a working 1850s cook-stove and gardens that feature ornamental flowers and shrubs, culinary and medicinal herbs, and vegetables that were available in the area before 1860.
+Every room in the Root House contains authentic period pieces that change with each season, allowing visitors to learn the story of the Root family and life in pre-Civil War era Georgia.
+Stepping outside, visitors can see the recreated kitchen that includes a working 1850s cook-stove and gardens that feature ornamental flowers and shrubs, culinary and medicinal herbs, and vegetables that were available in the area in the 1850s.

 On March 26, 2019, an 875-square-foot cabin was added to the William Root House Museum & Garden.
 The log cabin is used to help tell the stories of the enslaved individuals who lived and labored at the Root House property prior to emancipation.